-Food can be a different and tasty way to learn about a city and a foreign culture.
+Food can be one of the best and tastiest way to learn about a city and a foreign culture.
 Our walking food tour of Verona is a real traveling lunch or dinner.
 Together with our guide you will visit bars, osterias, delicatessens, coffee roasters, butchers.
 Places where locals eat and do their grocery shopping, hidden somewhere at the end of small squares and alleys in the old town.
 Our food tour is and immersive tasting experience of traditional cuisine with local cheese, ham, pasta, cakes, coffee and a lot of fun.

 Contact us for more information or to book your walking food tour in Verona:

 Do you want to know more?
 Are you ready to immerse yourself in the gastronomic culture of Verona?
-Let’s start but please don’t continue reading if you are on an empty stomach.
+We will give you few hints on what to expect from your food tour.
+But please don’t continue reading if you are on an empty stomach.

 Aperitif and apetizers

-A few glasses of light or sparkling wine, accompanied by small snacks to stimulate the appetite before a meal, the aperitif is a fundamental ritual in Italy, especially in the north.
+A few glasses of light or sparkling wine, accompanied by small snacks to stimulate the appetite before a meal.
+The aperitif is a fundamental ritual in Italy, especially in the north.
 It is so important that, especially at weekends, when old friends meet in the piazza (square), Italians often end up skipping dinner and having long, endless appetizers at the counter of a bar.
-In Veneto, the typical snacks that accompany aperitifs are called cicchetti: grissini, slices of bread or hard grilled polenta with various toppings.
+In Veneto, the typical snacks that accompany aperitifs are tartine or cicchetti: grissini (bread sticks), slices of bread or hard grilled polenta with various toppings.
 The most traditional ones include raw ham and salami, baccalà mantecato (cod cream), cotechino (pork skin sausage), anchovies, sfilacci di cavallo (dried and smoked horsehorse reduced to thin strips), olive paste, etc..
-The perfect aperitif pairing is a glass of Soave, Custoza, or Prosecco, or a spritz: 1/3 sparkling wine, 1/3 Aperol or Campari, 1/3 soda.
+The perfect aperitif pairing is a glass of Soave, Custoza, Prosecco, or a spritz: 1/3 sparkling wine, 1/3 Aperol or Campari, 1/3 soda.

 The typical Italian meal at this point requires a first course.
 Although spaghetti and macaroni are nowadays a national dish, originally pasta was typical of southern Italy.